Motions for Stay Pending Appeal

 A party seeking a stay may be required to post an appeal bond, formally known as a supersedeas bond.
 The primary purpose of this bond is to protect the prevailing party in the event that the judgment is affirmed by the appellate court.
 As such, the court should set the bond at an adequate amount to achieve the objective.
 Although stays pending review are often conditioned on financial security provided in the form of a bond, courts may nevertheless attach lawful conditions to supersedeas bonds where appropriate.

 Sometimes a trial court ruling can cause you immediate damage that cannot be undone on appeal.
-If you need to stop a trial court’s ruling, call Mario, Gunde, Peters, Rhoden & Kelley, LLC for a free consultation: 321-631-0506 or use the email form at the top of this page.
+If you need to stop a trial court’s ruling, call Mario Gunde Peters & Kelley for a free consultation using the number below.